M-1978 Koksan: 180 mm M-1978

 A M-1978 with a mounted 180 mm gun instead.
-According to Bermudez Jr., this variant was either built by North Korea for Iran and captured later by Iraqi forces during the Iran-Iraq War, or an Iraqi design based on the Koksan.
+According to Bermudez Jr., this variant was either built by North Korea for Iran and captured later by Iraqi forces during the Iran–Iraq War, or an Iraqi design based on the Koksan.
 It can be distinguished by the barrel and the pepperpot-shaped muzzle brake.

 M-1989 Koksan

 Also known as the M-1989 Juche, it uses the same gun and mount of the M-1978, but is mounted on a modified AT-S tracked artillery tractor chassis.
 It can be distinguished from the M-1978 by the longer chassis.
 The forward road wheels are more widely separated from the rest, providing greater reliability, stability, and crew comfort in comparison to its predecessor.
 Two armoured cabs located in the front and center of the vehicle provide protection to the onboard crew members including the driver and commander, while the rest of the crew are carried on a separate vehicle carrying extra ammunition.
+According to a Russian-translated manual obtained by the Armed Forces of Ukraine, the Juche gun has a firing rate of 2 rounds per minute with a range over 50 km.

 During parades, one of the crew members is often seen armed with a 9K34 Strela-3 or a 9K310 Igla-1 shoulder-launched anti-aircraft missile.
 According to Bermudez Jr., the M-1989 has a passing resemblance to the Soviet 2S7 Pion self-propelled gun, which may have inspired the North Koreans.
-The M-1989 can carry 12 rounds onboard.
+The M-1989 can carry 12 rounds on board.

 M-1989s deployed in the Russian invasion of Ukraine are fitted with additional slat armor to mitigate the effect of loitering munitions.

 Unlike its predecessor, the M-1989 has occasionally been put on public display by the North Koreans during parades and news broadcasts.
 One example has also been seen on display at International Defence Exhibition and Conference 2005 in the United Arab Emirates.